rpyka/demo/README.md

-# Fullstack evaluation template
+# Fullstack demo

+## About

+This is an example project to demonstrate my ability to make a full-stack site based on some project specifications.

 ## How to use
-The files included in this repository are here to get you started by giving you an idea on how you might start the project.

 To start the server open a terminal window on unix/linux based systems and change directory to the project root.
 Then execute this command: